royborgen/update_simplex/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for more details.
+See the [Wikipedia](https://en.wikipedia.org/wiki/MIT_License) for more details.